joakimk/rpi-elixir/README.md

-WIP: elixir image

 [Docker Hub](https://hub.docker.com/r/joakimk/rpi-elixir/)

 Elixir docker image for Raspberry Pi (compiled for it's ARM cpu).

-* Optimized for size: the image is about ?MB
+* Optimized for size: the image is about 349MB (~345MB of that is OS and Erlang)
 * It's built using a Raspberry Pi 2.
 Please open an issue if it does not work on your Raspberry Pi version.

 Related docker images: